consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ## Annotator

 The third level of highlighting is performed through the [`Annotator`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/annotation/Annotator.java) (`consulo.language.editor.annotation.Annotator`) interface.
-A plugin can register one or more annotators in the `consulo.annotator` extension point, and these annotators are called during the background highlighting pass to process the elements in the custom language's PSI tree.
+A plugin can provide one or more annotators annotated with `@ExtensionImpl` (the base interface `Annotator` is annotated with `@ExtensionAPI`), and these annotators are called during the background highlighting pass to process the elements in the custom language's PSI tree.

 Annotators can analyze not only the syntax, but also the semantics using PSI, and thus can provide much more complex syntax and error highlighting logic.
 The annotator can also provide quick fixes to problems it detects.